feross/cctv.js/README.md

 Copyright (c) 2012 [Feross Aboukhadijeh](http://feross.org) and John Hiesey.
 All rights reserved.
 No free software license (for now).

 Built in 12 hours for the Stanford ACM Hackathon.
-Special thanks to [Nick Huber](http://www.thenickhuber.com/).

 ## Usage